linhbngo/linhbngo/docs/csc-331/limited_direct_execution.md

 - The OS first decides which process to switch to (with the help from the **scheduler**)
 - The OS executes a piece of assemble code (context switch.
-  - Save register values of the **currenlty running** process into its kernel stack.
+  - Save register values of the **currently running** process into its kernel stack.
   - Restore register values of the **soon running** process from its kernel stack.
 </section>